mikeckennedy/dockerclustermon/README.md

-# dockerclustermon - A TUI utility to monitor your docker containers
+# Docker Cluster Monitor - A TUI utility to monitor your docker containers

 A TUI tool for a live view of your docker containers running on a remote server.
 Here's a graphic of it running (refreshes every 5 seconds or so automatically):